1980s in Hong Kong: Entertainment

 The mid-1980s saw the popularising of the Walkman.
 It was one of the key factors in contributing to the rise of the cantopop culture.
 Leslie Cheung, Anita Mui and Alan Tam were among the biggest pop stars.
 Other shows related to Super Sentai and Transformers were translated and broadcast regularly.
 The franchising of toy stores such as Toys "R" Us flooded the malls of Hong Kong.
 Japanese import stores like Sogo in Causeway Bay also made Hello Kitty a cultural icon.

 The performing arts received a boost in the 1980s with the opening of numerous new Urban Council performance venues including the Tsuen Wan Town Hall (1980), Tuen Mun Town Hall (1987), Sha Tin Town Hall (1987), Hong Kong Cultural Centre (1989) and Sheung Wan Civic Centre (1989).

-Hong Kong cinema
+Cinema

 Domestic movies in the 1980s would put Hong Kong cinema on the international map.
 Jackie Chan was recognized for his acrobatic displays and his stunts, along with his Peking Opera friends, who were also some of the heaviest hitters in the industry, Yuen Biao and Sammo Hung.
 Hong Kong stunts were some of the greatest trademarks the industry had.
 The comedy genres were also popular with actors such as Michael Hui, Richard Ng, Eric Tsang, and John Shum.
 Chow Yun-fat was known for his collaborations with John Woo which set the standard for triad films like A Better Tomorrow and The Killer.
 Some of the most famous movies of the decade were films like Police Story, A Better Tomorrow, Aces Go Places, Winners & Sinners, and Project A.